Adam Is Eve

 Adam Is Eve (French: Adam est... Ève) is a 1954 French comedy film directed by René Gaveau and starring Michèle Carvel, Jean Carmet and Thérèse Dorny.
-It is based on Francis Didelot's 1952 novel of the same name and was the first French film that covered sex change.
+It is based on the 1952 novel of the same name by Francis Didelot and was the first French film that covered sex change.

 Synopsis

 Charles Beaumont is finishing his national service and is engaged to be married.
 After taking part in a boxing match he increasingly feels strange sensations and goes to consult a doctor.
-He is transformed into Charlotte, a young woman, and unwilling to tell his family or fiancée he disappears and earns a living dancing in a nude cabaret show.
+He is transformed into Charlotte, a young woman.
+Unwilling to tell his family or fiancée, he disappears and earns a living dancing in a nude cabaret show.